 The Department of Agriculture acquired a commercial kitchen on wheels to help promote agriculture across the state while offering a licensed kitchen for processing fruits and vegetables, producing commercial products, teaching food safety and food processing classes or simply testing new recipes and products.
-For more information on leasing or brining the mobile food processing unit to your community contact Jamie Good at 701-328-2659 or email email@example.com.
+For more information on leasing or bringing the mobile food processing unit to your community contact Jamie Good at 701-328-2659 or email firstname.lastname@example.org.

 A special thank you to ND Soybean Council, Northarvest Bean Growers Association and the Northern Pulse Growers Association for sponsoring the mobile food processing unit.